wttech/crex-sdk/docs/README.md

 ## General documentation

 #### Endpoints
 For documentation of all endpoints, parameters they receive and data they return see [CrEx class definition](https://mateuszluczak.github.io/crex-sdk/CrEx.html).
-Methods are available directly from an instance of API class eg. ``crex.exportGetAllPackages()``
+Methods are available directly from an instance of API class eg. ``crex.getPackageList()``

 #### Promises
 The SDK uses native Promise implementation.
 For using non-supporting browser polyfill is required.